 - a.
 The applicant has proposed to install 5 historical markers on San Antonio's east side as phase 1 of the East Side Markers Project.
 Douglas Architects is assisting SAGE San Antonio for Growth on the East Side with the implementation of the East Side Markers program.
 The applicant has proposed to install the first 5 markers near 1123 E Commerce, 1416 E Commerce, 207 N Center, 709 S Pine, and 333 Martin Luther King.
 A public input session was facilitated by the applicant and community feedback was incorporated in the project proposal.
 It is anticipated that the Eastside Historical Markers Project will include thirteen markers in total.
 At this time, 14 sites have been considered for this project. - b.
 CONCEPTUAL APPROVAL Conceptual approval is the review of general design ideas and principles.
-Specific design details reviewed at this stage are not binding and may only be approved through a Certificate of Appropriateness or final approval. - c.
+Specific design details reviewed at this stage are not binding and may only be approved through a Certificate of Appropriateness for final approval.
+The applicant received conceptual approval from the HDRC on November 18, 2020, and has returned to the HDRC with an updated application for final approval. - c.
 DESIGN REVIEW COMMITTEE The project was reviewed by the Design Review Committee on October 27, 2020.
 Overall, the project received positive feedback.
 The Committee discussed the proposed marker locations, marker design and text formatting, and questioned whether the proposed marker installation would require the nearby properties to be designated as historic landmarks.
-The Committee recommended that the markers feature a uniform font size, similar to the design of the Texas Historical Commission plaques, and that the applicant explore including QR codes or website information so that the public can find additional information about the sites. - d.
+The Committee recommended that the markers feature a uniform font size, similar to the design of the Texas Historical Commission plaques, and that the applicant explore including QR codes or website information so that the public can find additional information about the sites.

+- d.
 MARKER DESIGN The applicant is requesting approval to install five (5) adorned bronze plaques.
 The plaques will be similar in design to the Texas Historical Commission plaques and will be mounted on posts that are installed into a footing embedded in concrete.
-The signage area will be approximately 7 square feet and the

-- post will be a minimum of 40 inches.
+The signage area will be approximately 7 square feet and the post will be a minimum of 40 inches.
 The total height of the pole-mounted plaque will be approximately 6' 7".
-The text has not been finalized at this time but should be uniform in font and size.
+The text has been reviewed by the City's Cultural Historian.
 Staff finds that the proposed plaque is in accordance with UDC Section 35-645 and is appropriate. - e.
 MARKER LOCATION The applicant has proposed to install the markers nearby the locations associated with the person, place, or event being commemorated.
-The requested markers will be placed near 1123 E Commerce, 1416 E Commerce, 207 N Center, 709 S Pine, and 333 Martin Luther King.
-The applicant has proposed 2-3 precise locations for each marker.
-Location A is reserved for when a marker is to be located near a building in the public right-of-way, Location B is reserved for markers located at a vacant lot or park location, and Location C is reserved for locations where Location A or B is not possible.
-Location C calls for the marker to be located next to an existing tree well, fixed bench or bus shelter.
-Staff finds the preliminary proposed marker locations appropriate and consistent with the UDC. - f.
+The requested markers will be placed near 1412 E Commerce, 1127 E Commerce, 215 Center, 727 Iowa, and 333 Martin Luther King.
+Staff finds the finalized proposed marker locations appropriate and consistent with the UDC. - f.
 MARKER POLICY The applicant has met all requirements of the City of San Antonio Monuments, Memorials, Markers and Plaques Policy.
 The applicant has assumed financial responsibility for the complete design, manufacturing, installation, and maintenance endowment to ensure the adequate quality care for the marker.
 The applicant has provided evidence of existing funding for the proposed adorned bronze plaques and all associated costs.
 Improvements made on City lands become the property of the City of San Antonio.
-The final text on the plaque will be reviewed by the City's Cultural Historian.
+The final text on each plaque was reviewed by the City's Cultural Historian.